Computer Assisted Proof of Drift Orbits Along Normally Hyperbolic Manifolds: Introduction

 Our results are based on shadowing theorems for scattering maps worked out in \cite{GLS}.
-A scattering map is a function from a normally hyperbolic invariant manifold to itself, defined through appropriate intersections of fibers of its stable and unstable manifolds.
+A scattering map is a function from a normally hyperbolic invariant manifold to itself, defined through appropriate intersections of \corTypo{fibres }of its stable and unstable manifolds.
 In \cite{GLS} it is shown that pseudo orbits resulting from iterations of scattering maps are shadowed by true orbits of the system.
 We use this method in our main results, which are contained in Theorems \ref{th:main}, \ref{cor:strip}, \ref{cor:strip_down} and \ref{th:shadowing-seq}.
 Theorems \ref{th:main}, \ref{cor:strip}, \ref{cor:strip_down} establish orbits which diffuse over an explicit interval of actions.
 Theorem \ref{th:shadowing-seq} establishes orbits which shadow sequences of actions, chosen from the interval.
 The aim of this paper is to provide tools which can be used to obtain computer assisted proofs.
 To check the hypotheses of our theorems one needs to compute the scattering maps of the unperturbed system, and to check certain explicit inequalities which measure the influence of the perturbation on the action.
 This influence is computed by considering finite fragments of homoclinic orbits.
-We show two computer-assisted methods with which the scattering map can be computed: by using cones or the parameterization method.
 We apply our results to give a computer-assisted proof of diffusion for the system given by Equation \eqref{eq:example}.
 In a forthcoming paper we plan an application to the Planar Restricted Three Body Problem, with mass parameters of the Jupiter-Sun system.

-An alternative approach for computer assisted proof of diffusion is given in \cite{CG}.
-This work is based on the method of correctly aligned windows.
-The difference compared to this paper is that \cite{CG} requires an explicit construction of `connecting sequences' of windows.
+An alternative approach for computer assisted proof of diffusion is given in \cite{CG}. \corTypo{The work just cited }is based on the method of correctly aligned windows.
+The difference compared to \corTypo{the present work }is that \cite{CG} requires an explicit construction of `connecting sequences' of windows.
 These windows are then used for shadowing arguments.
 Here we establish transversal intersections of stable/unstable manifolds leading to scattering maps, and check our conditions along homoclinic orbits.
 The shadowing is automatically ensured by \cite{GLS}.